wekempf/wekempf.github.io/input/posts/clojure-validation-part-1.md

 nil
 ```

 Like the area, the group segment in an SSN cannot be all zeros.
 We should add a predicate for that as well, but there's a slight complication here.
-We're accepting to forms for the SSN, with or without the '-' segment separator character.
+We're accepting two forms for the SSN, with or without the '-' segment separator character.
 This means we need to check the digits either at position 3 or position 4, depending on the form used.
 Let's simplify this by creating a method that will strip out the separator characters so that it will always be in position 3 that we check.
-To do this we'll need to use ```clojure.string/replace``` so let's require that namespace.
+To do this we'll need to use `clojure.string/replace` so let's require that namespace.

 ```Clojure
 (ns validation-experiment.ssn